tudvari/dockerfile-generator/References.md

  - Object: In this case the COPY keyword is plain javascript object.
 The source of the copied file is the name of the attribute.
 The destination is the value of the attribute.
  - Array: In this case COPY keyword is array.
 The source of the copied file is the key of the item.
 The destination is the value of the item.

+ For multi-stage builds we can use a --from switch with a copy keyword.
+Please see the multi-stage example below.

 #### Example usages

 ##### Object form